pingnak/AIRvsCocos/readme.md

 version compatible with an iPad.
 The Cocos2d project has earlier iOS and Android SDK targets configured, and the respective app stores will bounce it as soon as you try to submit.

+To play in the AIR folder, you're done, other than the certificate fun for iOS.
+The AIR and Android .p12 files will be auto-generated.

+In the Cocos folder, invoke 'ant init'.
+This will create the Cocos2d project.
+Like the AIR version, the Android .p12 file will be auto-generated, if you don't provide them.

+Be sure to exclude that folder from your version control.
+It has a couple of leftover settings for iOS, but everything else will be generated.

+If that Cocos2d project melts down, you can always delete that folder, and run 'ant init' on it, again.
+That is part of the reason why it's structured that way.

 ## External Setup